hrajchert/express-shared-routes-examples/docs/2-menu.md

 });
 ```

-I've could have added the `RouteManager` instance by configuration as well, but its safer to do it this way, so I don't assume you are always in a matched route.
+I've could have added the <b>RouteManager</b> instance by configuration as well, but its safer to do it this way, so I don't assume you are always in a matched route.
 I'm sure that you already have something similar to add the logged in user, flashes and so on, feel free to add it there.

 #### Building The Menu